ibm-cloud-docs/maximo-application-suite/plan.md

    - To create a project, enter Name, Description (optional), select a Region, and Resource group
    - To add to existing project, select option, project, and enter either a new configuration name or use the default configuration name.
 Click **Add**.
 1. On **Edit configuration** page, under **Configure > Security** section, enter your api_key by either selecting from **Secrets Manager** or by entering it manually.
+   If you are using the Secrets Mananger, ensure you have granted required permissions and created the API key.
+For more information, see [Using an API key with secrets manager to authorize a project to deploy an architecure](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
 1. Under **Required** section, select kube_version as 4.12_openshift.
 Select the region where you are planning to create this cluster.
 For prefix field, enter a unique name.
 1. Under **Optional** section, click the edit option in front of override_json_string field and in the pop-up window, remove the double quotes ("") and enter the content that is provided in the `override.json` file and click **Save** button.
    For information about an example on different deployment options, see the [override.json](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/examples/override-example/override.json){: external} file.